moov-io/paygate/README.md

 Paygate includes several "long" tests which spawn Docker containers, make requests over the internet, and perform more complicated tests.
 To skip these long tests add the `-short` flag to `go test`.

-Note: This project uses Go Modules, which requires Go 1.11 or higher, but we ship the vendor directory in our repository.
+This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go 1.14 or higher.
+See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
+You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/paygate/releases/latest) as well.
+We highly recommend you use a tagged release for production.

 ### Test Coverage